-Starting from 1 January 2018, financial assets are classified as measured at amortised cost if both of the following conditions are met.
+Financial assets are classified as measured at amortised cost if both of the following conditions are met.

 - the financial asset is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.